spiffe/spiffe.io/content/spire/overview.md

 You customize the agent’s behavior by configuring plugins and other configuration variables.
 See the [SPIRE Agent Configuration Reference](https://github.com/spiffe/spire/blob/master/doc/spire_agent.md) for details.

-## Create Custom Server and Agent Plugins
+## Custom Server and Agent Plugins

 You can create custom server and agent plugins for particular platforms and architectures for which SPIRE doesn’t include plugins.
 For example, you could create server and agent node attestors for an architecture other than those summarized under [Node Attestation](#node-attestation).
 Or you could create a custom datastore plugin to support a type of database SPIRE doesn’t currently support.
 Because SPIRE loads custom plugins at runtime, you need not recompile SPIRE in order to enable them.

 For help creating custom server and agent plugins, see the [SPIRE Plugin Development guide](https://github.com/spiffe/plugin-template/blob/master/SPIRE_PLUGIN_GUIDE.md).

-# A Day in the Life of a SPIRE Deployment
+# A Day in the Life of a SPIFFE ID

-This section walks through a “day in the life” of a SPIRE deployment, from when agent starts up on a node all the way to the point of a workload on the same node receiving a valid identity in the form of an X.509 SVID.
+This section walks through a “day in the life” of how SPIRE issues a SPIFFE ID, from when agent starts up on a node all the way to the point of a workload on the same node receiving a valid identity in the form of an X.509 SVID.
 Note that SVIDs in JWT format are handled differently.
 For the purposes of simple demonstration, the workload is running on AWS EC2.

 1. The SPIRE Server starts up.
 2. The server generates a self-signed certificate (a certificate signed with its own private key); the server will use this certificate to sign SVIDs for all the workloads in this server’s trust domain.